-Sabu (Abu), John Justin (Prince Ahmed), June Duprez (Princess), Conrad Veidt (Grand Vizier Jaffer), Rex Ingram (Genii), Miles Malleson (Sultan)
+Sabu (Abu), John Justin (Prince Ahmed), June Duprez (Princess), Conrad Veidt (Grand Vizier Jaffar), Rex Ingram (Genii), Miles Malleson (Sultan)

 A blind beggar is found in the Bagdad marketplace.
 He is taken to the harem where he tells his story.
 The beggar claims that he is Ahmed, the prince of Bagdad.
 He tells how, upon the advice of his vizier Jaffer, he went out into the marketplace in disguise to see what his people thought of him – only to be double-crossed by Jaffer who had him arrested and thrown into jail, saying he was mad for claiming to be the prince.
 Aided by the mischievous thief Abu, Ahmed managed to escape.
 In Basra, he fell in love with a beautiful princess.
 Trying to win her hand, he ended up crossing the path of Jaffer who also desired to woo the princess.
 In retaliation, Jaffer magically blinded Ahmed and turned Abu into a dog.
 Now, Ahmed is taken before the princess who has fallen into a sleep from which only he can wake her.
 She begs him to deliver her from betrothal to Jaffer.
 And so Ahmed and Abu set forth on a magical quest to find the means of destroying Jaffer and winning the princess’s hand.

-The Arabian Nights fantasy has often emerged very tattily in its various screen incarnations – look at B budget efforts such as Aladdin and His Lamp (1952), Siren of Baghdad (1953), Son of Sinbad (1955), The Wizard of Baghdad (1960), Captain Sindbad (1963) and Arabian Adventure (1979) or stolid Hollywood mainstream fare like Arabian Nights (1942), Ali Baba and the Forty Thieves (1944), A Thousand and One Nights (1945) and Sinbad the Sailor (1947).
+The Arabian Nights fantasy has often emerged very tattily in its various screen incarnations – look at B budget efforts such as Aladdin and His Lamp (1952), Siren of Baghdad (1953), Son of Sinbad (1955), The Wizard of Baghdad (1960), Captain Sindbad (1963) and Arabian Adventure (1979) or swashbuckling Hollywood mainstream adventures that dropped the fantasy elements like Arabian Nights (1942), Ali Baba and the Forty Thieves (1944), A Thousand and One Nights (1945) and Sinbad the Sailor (1947), even a number of comedies.
 It is rare that anybody seems to have the budget to conduct the Arabian Nights fantasy well on screen.
+(For a more detailed listing of other films see Arabian Nights Fantasy).

 Producer Alexander Korda clearly tailored The Thief of Bagdad for the presence of Sabu, the Indian-born teenager who first came to fame in Korda’s Elephant Boy (1937) and went onto appear in several other Korda productions, including Jungle Book (1942).
 Sabu has a boyish sprightliness and, while he is not a great actor, still manages to communicate an enormous degree of exuberance on screen.
 Although, it should be noted that the boyish and mischievous Thief that Sabu plays is very different to the masculine romantic figure that Douglas Fairbanks was in the 1924 Thief of Bagdad.
 In fact, this version of the film splits the Fairbanks role in two – with the young Sabu inheriting the thief half, and the romantic element being carried by the impossibly handsome John Justin.